Lieutenant

 Lieutenant Colonel Edward De Santis

 Thomas Buckley graduated from East London College prior to the outbreak of the Great War of 1914 to 1918, after earning a Bachelor of Science Degree.
-He participated in the University of London Officers Training Corps (O.T.C.) and was commissioned a 2nd Lieutenant in the Royal Engineers (Territorial Force).
-He was called to active service shortly after the start of the war and, according to the University of London O.T.C. records, he was posted to Mesopotamia in December of 1915.
-His service in Mesopotamia has not been verified.
-Neither his unit nor any details of his service in that theatre of the war has been uncovered by the author [1].
+He participated in the Senior Division of the University of London Officers’ Training Corps (O.T.C.) and was commissioned a 2nd Lieutenant in the Royal Engineers (Territorial Force) upon graduation.
+He was called to active service on the 1st of August 1915 and was assigned to the 1/1st West Riding Field Company, 29th (West Riding) Divisional Engineers.[1]
+On the 8th of December 1915 he arrived at the Mediterranean Expeditionary Force Base at Sidi Bishr in Alexandria, Egypt.[2]
+By the time that he arrived in Egypt, his unit already had been withdrawn from Gallipoli, so he did not see any action in that campaign.

-2nd Lieutenant Buckley was transferred to the Western Front in March of 1916.
-He was posted to the 455th (West Riding) Field Company, Royal Engineers, a divisional engineer company of the 29th Division.
-On the 1st of June of 1916 he was promoted to the rank of Lieutenant.
+2nd Lieutenant Buckley moved with his company to the Western Front in March of 1916.
+By this time the 1/1st West Riding Field Company had been re-designated as the 455th (West Riding) Field Company, Royal Engineers.
+On the 1st of June of 1916 he was promoted to the rank of Lieutenant.[3]

-Lieutenant Buckleys saw a lot of action during his time with the 455th Field Company.
-The following table summarizes the major battles and campaigns in which he and the unit took part with the 29th Division [2]:
+Lieutenant Buckley saw a lot of action during his time with the 455th Field Company.
+The following table summarizes the major battles and campaigns in which he and the unit took part with the 29th Division:[4]

 Locations |